watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 ## SR Policy Manager
 The SR Policy Manager is implemented as an SRv6 Active Stateful Path Computation Element (PCE).
-It acquires the Traffic Engineering Database (TED) of the SRv6 domain using BGP-LS and deploys SR Policies via PCEP or BGP SR Policy.
+It acquires the Traffic Engineering Database (TED) of the SRv6 domain using BGP-LS and deploys SR Policies via PCEP {{!RFC5440}} or BGP SR Policy {{!I-D.draft-ietf-idr-segment-routing-te-policy}}.

 The SR Policy can utilize CSPF to satisfy various requirements, including SFC and QoS.
 Moreover, SR Policies can be defined on a per-flow or per-TE basis, providing flexibility.